top of page

 Commingling of Assets

 Q: What if I used premarital money to buy marital property?
-A: You may be entitled to reimbursement, but the property itself may be considered marital.
-Documentation is key.

-Q: Am I responsible for my spouse's credit card debt?
-A: If incurred during marriage for marital purposes, yes.
+A: If the debt was incurred during the marriage for marital purposes, then yes, you may be responsible.
 Personal debts incurred without your knowledge may be treated differently.

 Q: Can a prenuptial agreement protect my premarital assets?
-A: Yes, a properly drafted prenuptial agreement can clearly define separate property and protect it from division.

 About the Author